EvHaus/doby-grid/README.md

 The Backbone is used for in Doby Grid for two reasons:

-1) To make use of Backbone's great Events objects for generating custom events
+1) To make use of Backbone's great event objects for generating custom events
-2) To easily integrate Doby Grid into the Doby framework (coming soon)
+2) To easily integrate Doby Grid into the Doby framework

 You can easily use another MVC module in your application, but Doby Grid needs Backbone to do its internal processing.
-If you're not a fan of Backbone -- don't worry -- it shouldn't affect anything you may be doing in your app with other frameworks.
+If you're not a fan of Backbone -- don't worry -- it shouldn't affect anything you may be doing in your app with other frameworks, and its overhead is quite small.

 #### This looks exactly like SlickGrid.
-What gives?
+What's the difference?

 Doby Grid was indeed started as a fork of SlickGrid <https://github.com/mleibman/SlickGrid> but quickly evolved far beyond that.
 SlickGrid gives you module pieces and a raw foundation for building a grid, and expects you to fill in a lot of the blanks.
 This is simply too much work for what we wanted to do, so we created Doby Grid that packages the great work SlickGrid started into a nice single package requiring minimal out-of-the-box configuration.

 Additionally, there are several other key differences.
-Doby Grid will:
+Doby Grid:

-- supports variable (and re-sizable!) row heights
+- supports variable (and re-sizable) row heights
-- has additional events required for tight integration
+- has more useful and consistent event triggers
 - provides a way to interact with cell and row DOM elements without compromising on performance
 - provide easy access to common functionality such as cell range selection, grouping or editing without the need to write "plugins"
 - integrates with Backbone Models and Collections
 - does *not* support jQuery UI Themes
 - comes in a single AMD-supported library, instead of various pieces that need to be compiled together
-- be open minded to all feature request, pull requests and suggestions

 Doby Grid tries to find a balance between performance and usability while offering developers ways to control which features they want to enable at a potential performance cost.

 #### So it's like BackGrid then...

 Nope.
 BackGrid <https://github.com/wyuenho/backgrid> has Backbone at its core for everything.
 Although it offers great flexibility because of the simplicity of having a Backbone API -- putting Backbone into the heart of the grid processing has made it much slower in processing your data sets.
-Doby Grid tries its best to keep up the speed of SlickGrid.
+Doby Grid tries its best to keep up to the speed standards of SlickGrid.

 #### So it's like SlickBack then...

 Not really.
 SlickBack <https://github.com/teleological/slickback> is a bridge between Backbone and SlickGrid.
 It tries to make the two work together nicely.
-Doby Grid is pretty detached from Backbone and SlickGrid, and can be a standalone module that doesn't rely on either.
+Doby Grid doesn't require you to use Backbone or SlickGrid in your web application.

 #### I have a button inside a grid cell and I want to add a click event that picks up the id of the row data?
 How do I attach this event?